top of page

 • Ease chronic pain and restore vitality

-• Restore integrity for those with hypermobility
+• Support integrity for hypermobility

-• Improve mobility, suppleness and strength
+• Improve mobility, suppleness, and strength

 • Release deeply held fascial restrictions

-Emotional & Mental Wellbeing
+Emotional Wellbeing

 • Heal emotional trauma stored in the body

-• Decrease stress and anxiety levels
+• Reduce stress and anxiety

-• Increase capacity for emotional regulation
+• Increase emotional resilience

-• Deepen awareness of body/mind integration
+• Deepen awareness of body-mind connection

 Certification requirements